TheKnightCoder/Ansible-Networking/README.md

 Running VM / Vagrant File
 --------------------------------
-1. Create a New Folder and rename it
+1. Create a New Folder and rename it.
 	This is your Ansible folder, this will be where all your Ansible files are stored.
 2. Download and extract the [repository](https://github.com/TheKnightCoder/Ansible-Networking/archive/master.zip) into the root of your Ansible folder.
 >Make sure the actual files (vagrantfile etc.) are in the root of the Ansible folder.